 Upright leaves are tubular, the tops slightly bent over like a hood.
-These "pitchers" contain juices that lure insects.
+These "pitchers" contain sweet juices that lure insects.
 Once an insect is inside, it is unable to escape the slippery slope and is digested by the plant's juices.

 Pitcher colors and shapes vary by subspecies.
 S.p. venosa has dark purplish-red pitchers and bright green hoods with prominent purplish-red veins.
 S.p. purpurea is mostly purplish red with some green on the inside.